AndreiMiculita/darkcold/README.md

 There's no roadmap at the moment.

 See the [open issues](https://github.com/AndreiMiculita/darkcold/issues) for a full list of proposed features (and known issues).

+This was forked because the original maintainer is inactive, and PRs are not being merged.

+Notable changes from the original:
+* Add distinct unmaximize button for Metacity (the original theme had the same button for maximize and unmaximize)
+* Format css files (still not fully formatted)
+* This project also includes the [Cinnamon theme](https://github.com/originalseed/darkcold-cinnamon/), including a PR that was left unmerged there.
+The following changes were made to the Cinnamon theme:
+  * Add padding to window list item box
+  * Fix applet hover so box and text light up together

 <p align="right">(<a href="#readme-top">back to top</a>)</p>